CptDarling/mean/README.md

 A Medium tutorial was used [MEAN Stack Quick Guide](https://medium.com/@onejohi/mean-stack-quick-guide-f50351ba56eb).

+Then the Angular tutorial was used [Build your first Angular app](https://angular.io/tutorial/first-app).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.